The Clubhouse Mission: to support and enhance the reading skills

 The Clubhouse benefits the local community and UF students!
 Watch the video below to learn more...

-The purpose of this program is two-fold: to provide reading instruction and support for school-age children and an authentic experience for the UF's teacher education candidates.
+The Clubhouse provides reading instruction and support for school-age children and an authentic experience for UF's teacher education candidates.
 The Clubhouse current offers three programs:

 While the Clubhouse is not school sponsored, we strongly support collaboration with parents, schools, and teachers.
 The program provides children with an engaging environment using stimulating language-rich strategies that support learning through small group and individual instruction.
-This is accomplished with the aid of hands-on educational games, assistive devices, educational software, non-fiction and children's and young adult literature.
+This is accomplished with the aid of collaborative learning, individual attention, instructional games and interesting materials.